Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 ### MOUSE vs ADB
 There are two different ways to run auto shop refresh, either through controlling host mouse or send in debug command to emulator

+### PC Client (New!)
+If you are using the program with the new PC Client, then you need to run the program with administrator privileges.
+This is not necessary when you are using an emulator.

+Keep in mind that this program was designed for use with an emulator, but it should still work in other environments.
+If any issues arise, please open a new issue in this repository.

 <br>

 **Mouse**